TencentAILabHealthcare/scPROTEIN/docs/documentation.md

 ### For *stage 2*

-Apart from using the provided source code, users can also utilize the functions of *stage2* from the fully-fledged scPROTEIN python package as:
+Users can utilize the functions of *stage2* from the fully-fledged scPROTEIN python package as:

 ```
 # Incorporate all functions of stage2: